NYPD locates van sought in Brooklyn subway shooting - NewsBreak

 Adams, a Democrat a little over 100 days into his term, has made cracking down on crime — especially on the subways — a focus of his early administration, pledging to send more police officers into stations and platforms for regular patrols.
 It wasn’t immediately clear whether officers were already inside the station when the shootings occurred.

-Danny Mastrogiorgio of Brooklyn had just dropped his son off at school when he saw a crush of panicked passengers, some of them wounded, running up the stairway at the nearby 25th Street station.
+Danny Mastrogiorgio of Brooklyn had just dropped his son off at school when he saw a crush of panicked passengers, some wounded, running up the stairway at the 25th Street station.
 At least two had visible leg injuries, he said.

 “It was insane,” he told the AP.
 “No one knew exactly what was going on.”